 |

 CCHMP teams travel to Haiti three times each year.
 Teams are limited to 12 people and team members pay their own airfare and travel expenses, for food and potable water while in Haiti, immunizations and passports.
-(Click here for a list of the dates of future CCHMP trips to Haiti.)

 IMMUNIZATIONS – We suggest an update on tetanus, typhoid shots or pills, malaria pills, and hepatitis A and B immunizations.
 TRAVELER'S DIARRHEA – Some physicians recommend taking Bactrim or Cipro prophylactically.
 Others recommend bringing it to take at the onset of a problem.
 Lomotil, (loperamide hydrochloride), may also be used to control the diarrhea.
 Most travelers have not had a problem with diarrhea if they avoid drinking local water and are careful in what they eat while in Haiti.
 MOSQUITO PROTECTION – Bring and use a good mosquito repellent day and night.
 Mosquitoes are a source of malaria and Dengue fever.
 WATER – We use only bottled water for drinking and brushing teeth.
-It is a good idea to bring a canteen or water bottle to carry water with you each day.
-The house has no working indoor plumbing, though it does have a cistern on the roof.
-In the past, we have bathed using a two-quart pitcher of water and in various bodies of water.
-ACCOMMODATIONS
+ACCOMMODATIONS – The groups stays in the home of a local resident while in Haiti.
+The accommodations are clean and simple.
+The food (one meal each day) is prepared by local women and features Haitian cuisine.
+INCONVENIENCES

 – Things do not work in